 AUG 21, 2021 - FEB 14, 2021

-Bearing Witness explores themes of death, mourning, and rebirth through the lenses of art and the Southern land.
-The exhibition features more than 60 works exploring death and memory by Southern artists, primarily Walter Inglis Anderson (1903-1965) and renowned Mississippi painter Jason Bouldin (b.
-1966).
-These artists, one living, one passed, both found inspiration in the concept termed nature morte or “dead nature.”
-Works by Anderson will be positioned in dialogue with Bouldin’s contemporary remembrances, which include still lifes of decayed arrangements and intimate portraits of birds, a mouse, a rabbit, and other creatures.
+Bearing Witness explores themes of death, remembrance, and rebirth through the lenses of art and the Southern land.
+The exhibition features more than 60 works, primarily by Mississippi artists Walter Inglis Anderson (1903-1965) and Jason Bouldin (b.
+1965).
+These artists, one passed, one living, have been inspired by the artistic tradition of nature morte, or “dead nature.”
+Selected works by Anderson made in the mid-twentieth century are positioned in dialogue with Bouldin’s contemporary meditations, which include still lifes of decayed arrangements and intimate portraits of dead birds, a mouse, a rabbit, and other creatures.

 In his Horn Island Logs, Anderson writes, “I walked as far as the black post and on the way home stopped to do a watercolor of a very dead gallinule – poor Harlequin had danced his last dance and I stopped to do honor to his remains.”